 While she has long loved the power of photography – and spent hours poring through National Geographic magazines, both as a child and as an adult – she did not take a straight path to becoming a serious photographer.
 She started off as a newspaper writer, then editor, then evolved into a graphic designer.
 Along the way, she was snapping photos – but always with the camera dial firmly fixed in the auto position.

 Then she and her husband, Jim Duffy, moved from Baltimore to Cambridge, on Maryland’s Eastern Shore.
 Surrounded by beautiful landscapes and spectacular sunrises, she was inspired to learn more about her camera, saw what could happen if she had more control, and began seeing the world in new ways.
-Combining her experience as a graphic designer and writer, she hopes to share stories of the Eastern Shore and more through her photos.
+Combining her experience as a graphic designer and writer, she shares stories of the Eastern Shore and more through her photos.